iamBVC/ENG-Reverse-Engineering/COR/README.md

 This project is an unofficial tool and is not affiliated with Disney, Argonaut Games, or any original publisher/developer of *The Emperor's New Groove*.

 Use it only with files you are legally allowed to inspect or modify.

-## License

-No license has been provided yet.

-Before publishing this repository, consider adding an explicit license such as MIT, GPL-3.0, or another license appropriate for your intended use.